-Abstract-Measurements of the microwave surface impedance $Z_s(T) = R_s(T) + iX_s(T)$ and the complex conductivity $\sigma_s(T)$ in the ab-plane of high-quality high- $T_c$ YBCO, BSCCO, TBCCO, and TBCO single crystals are analyzed.
+Measurements of the microwave surface impedance $Z_s(T) = R_s(T) + iX_s(T)$ and of the complex conductivity $\sigma_s(T)$ in the ab-plane of high quality high- T_c YBCO, BSCCO, TBCCO, and TBCO single crystals are analyzed.
 Experimental data of $Z_s(T)$ and $\sigma_s(T)$ are compared with calculations based on a modified two-fluid model that includes a temperature-dependent quasiparticle scattering and a unique temperature variation of the density of superconducting carriers.
-We describe the agreement and disagreement of our analysis with the salient features of the experimental data.
-We review the existing microscopic models based on unconventional symmetry types of the order parameter and on novel quasiparticle relaxation mechanisms. © 2000 MAIK "Nauka/Interperiodica".
+We elucidate agreement as well as disagreement of our analysis with the salient features of the experimental data.
+We review the existing microscopic models based on unconventional symmetry types of the order parameter and on novel quasiparticle relaxation mechanisms.